Pakistan Armed Forces: Uniforms

 From 1947 to the early 2000s, Pakistan's military uniforms closely resembled those of their counterparts in the British armed services.
 The Army uniform consisted of plain yellowish khaki, which was the standard issue as both the combat uniform (ACU) and the service uniform (ASU).
 The Pakistan Air Force (PAF) uniform was primarily based on the Royal Air Force uniform, with bluish-grey as its reporting colour markings.
 The Navy uniform was likewise based on the Royal Navy uniform, with predominant colours of navy blue and white.

 In 2003, the service uniforms for each major service branch were revised and orders were made to issue new uniforms roughly based on the American military.
 With Marines reestablished in 2004, the Universal Camouflage Pattern (UCP) uniforms are now worn by each service in respect to their colours; the flag of Pakistan patch worn on the shoulder became compulsory.

 In the military, the service dress, however, remains yellowish khaki for the Army; plain white service dress for the Navy (excluding the Marines).
 The Air Force abandoned its rank and uniform structure in 2006, and introduced its own uniform insignia which closely resembled that of the Turkish Army.
+Army service uniform consists of a round shoulder patch of army's insignia.
+Prior to becoming a republic; the shoulder patches were of the pattern inherited from the British Indian Army, and resembled the shape of the Crusader shields.
+In 1956, the Pakistan Army decided to adopt a round shape that reflected Islamic Heritage.

 The Army's standard UCP is based on a pixelated version of the region's arid desert patterns.
 The army's UCP varies depending on the type of missions and deployment it is being used for.
 The Navy's UCP is based on a design that incorporates sparse black and medium grey shapes on a light grey background.
 The Marines have a woodland pattern featuring light brown, olive green and dark blue shapes on a tan or light olive background.
 Slight colour variations have been noted.
 Other than a greenish flight suit and a standard service dress, the Air Forces's Airman Battle Uniform (ABU) camouflage features a variation of the six-colour desert pattern.
 In each service's UCP, the name of the service branch, rank, and gallantry badges are worn on the chest; insignia are worn on the shoulders with the compulsory flag-of-Pakistan patch.